andrewmcdan/MJ-image-favorites-downloader/README.md

 > - password: 'mjImagesPassword',
 > - port: 9543,

+Finding the lines in the code to customize this shouldn't be too terribly difficult, but making this easier to configure is one of the quality of life goals, as mentioned above.

 You will have to create the database mjimages then you can use the following SQL to set up the schema:
 ```sql
 CREATE TABLE public.images (